robwilkerson/site24x7-cli/README.md

 A CLI tool for interacting with the [Site24x7 API](https://www.site24x7.com/help/api/#introduction).

-This is currently _unreleased software_.
+This is currently _early alpha-level software at best_.
 The content of this README is anticipatory more than actual.

 ## Prerequisites